slothAD/KindredCommands/README.md

 - [Deca](https://github.com/deca) for CommunityCommands.
 This mod was originally built upon it!
 - [Zfolmt](https://github.com/zfolmt) for consultations.
 - Synetrica for requesting clanplotsowned and adjusting plotsowned themselves!
+- [Barrent](https://github.com/Barrent) for adding in bloodbound toggles for individual items!
 - [V Rising Modding Community](https://vrisingmods.com) for support and ideas.

 ## License